-Other price risk is the risk that the future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk or foreign currency risk.
-The Company is not exposed to significant other price risk.

-DISCLOSURE OF OUTSTANDING SHARE DATA

-As of the date of this report, there were 160,767,747 common shares, 18,805,822 share purchase warrants and 17,489,000 stock options outstanding.

-DISCLOSURE CONTROLS AND PROCEDURES

-Disclosure controls and procedures are intended to provide reasonable assurance that information required to be disclosed is recorded, processed, summarized, and reported within the time periods specified by securities regulations and that the information required to be disclosed is accumulated and communicated to management.
+PROPOSED TRANSACTIONS As of the date of this report, there were no proposed transactions that have not been disclosed elsewhere in this MD&A. FINANCIAL AND OTHER INSTRUMENTS Categories of Financial Instruments The Company's financial instruments consist of cash, accounts receivable, accounts payable and accrued liabilities and due to related parties.
+Cash, accounts receivable, accounts payable and accrued liabilities and due to related parties are classified as amortized cost.
+As at August 31, 2023 the Company believes the carrying values of cash, receivables, accounts payable and accrued liabilities, due to related parties and short-term loans approximate their fair values due to the short period to maturity.
+Financial Risk Management The Company's financial instruments consist of cash, accounts receivable, accounts payable and accrued liabilities and due to related parties.
+Cash, accounts receivable, accounts payable and accrued liabilities and due to related parties are classified as amortized cost.
+As at August 31, 2023 the Company believes the carrying values of cash, receivables, accounts payable and accrued liabilities, due to related parties and short-term loans approximate their fair values due to the short period to maturity.
+The Company's financial instruments are exposed to certain financial risks, including liquidity risk, currency risk, interest rate risk, credit risk, and other price risk.
+There have been no changes in any risk management policies since May 31, 2023.
+DISCLOSURE OF OUTSTANDING SHARE DATA As of the date of this report, there were 160,767,747 common shares, 18,806,262 share purchase warrants and 17,489,000 stock options outstanding.
+DISCLOSURE CONTROLS AND PROCEDURES Disclosure controls and procedures are intended to provide reasonable assurance that information required to be disclosed is recorded, processed, summarized, and reported within the time periods specified by securities regulations and that the information required to be disclosed is accumulated and communicated to management.
 Internal controls over financial reporting are intended to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-In connection with National Instrument 52-109 (Certificate of Disclosure in Issuer's Annual and Interim Filings) ("NI 52-109"), the Chief Executive Officer and Chief Financial Officer of the Company have filed a Venture Issuer Basic Certificate with respect to the financial information contained in the consolidated financial statements for the year ended May 31, 2023 and this accompanying MD&A (together, the "Annual Filings").
+In connection with National Instrument 52-109 (Certificate of Disclosure in Issuer's Annual and Interim Filings) ("NI 52-109"), the Chief Executive Officer and Chief Financial Officer of the Company have filed a Venture Issuer Basic Certificate with respect to the financial information contained in the condensed interim consolidated financial statements for the three months ended August 31, 2023 and this accompanying MD&A (together, the "Interim Filings").